From A Wiki of Ice and Fire

 |Named for||Being the harbor at the mouth of the White Knife River|

-White Harbor is a large harbor city in the North and the seat of House Manderly.
+White Harbor is a harbor city in the North which contains the New Castle, the seat of House Manderly.
 Located south of Winterfell, it is the largest settlement north of the Neck, but the smallest among the five major cities of Westeros.
 White Harbor is the North's primary trade port.
 Its location on the mouth of the White Knife provides opportunities for trade further north.

 Due to its location White Harbor has more contact with the south and there are more knights and followers of the Faith of the Seven in White Harbor than anywhere else in the North.
-The city has access to very good fishing grounds and is also the home of many silversmiths.
+There are some followers of the old gods, but most follow the Faith.
+The city has access to good fishing grounds and is also the home of many silversmiths.